-All of the art within its collection belongs to the British Government and is one of the most visited art museums in the world.
+All of the art within The National Gallery’s collection belongs to the British Government and is one of the most visited art museums in the world.

 The National Gallery runs an outreach programme, which aims to provide access to the collection to as many people as possible from all backgrounds.
 It has partnered with a number of charities and organisations that focus on providing access to people who would not ordinarily visit a gallery and to people who would otherwise be unable to visit.

 The Julia and Hans Rausing Trust have made a number of donations to the Gallery, including £4 million towards the refurbishment of Room 32, one of the largest and most visited rooms in the Gallery.
 The room houses a collection of Italian 17th Century paintings, including by Caravaggio, Giordano and Reni.
 When it reopens the room will be renamed The Julia and Hans Rausing Room.